swarwick/saasbuilder-patterns/PUBLISHING.md

 Now is the time to create your new saas pattern or modify an existing pattern.

 1. If you are creating a new saas pattern, copy the folder named "_pattern-template" to start with a template: `cp -r _pattern-template {new-folder-name}`
-1. If you are modifying an existing pattern, make your code changes now.
+2. If you are modifying an existing pattern, make your code changes now.
+3. Update the authors.json file completed with all authors of this pattern
+4. Update the patterns.json file in the repositories root directory and include your new pattern in the correct location as a new root or child of another pattern
+5. You can test the format of your layout [here](https://saasbuilder.com/#/Preview) to validate the markdown
-1. When your pattern is complete, stage the changes to your local branch: `git add .`
+6. When your pattern is complete, stage the changes to your local branch: `git add .`
-1. Commit the changes to your local branch: `git commit -m 'Comment here'`
+7. Commit the changes to your local branch: `git commit -m 'Comment here'`

 ## Pull Request